SlimRunner/userscript-collection/README.md

 The scripts in this collection are the following:

 #### [Canvas Learning Management System](https://www.instructure.com/canvas)
-1. **[Grades Highlighter][canvas-grades-highlighter]** — Adds a gradient of colors to the grade pages so that it's easy to identify which assignments you did poor and in which you did great.
+1. **[Grades Highlighter][canvas-grades-highlighter]** — Adds a gradient of colors to the grade pages so that it's easy to identify at a glance in which assignments you did great and in which you did not-so-great.
 It looks like this:

 <p align="center">
   <img src="https://i.imgur.com/Kxp73sH.png" width="200" />